damv93/karaokedemo-android/README.md

 ### VideoPlayerRecyclerView
 RecyclerView used in the feed to autoplay videos as the user scrolls.
-It uses ExpoPlayer.
+It uses **ExpoPlayer**.
 The source code was taken from [this repo](https://github.com/mitchtabian/Video-Player-RecyclerView), migrating it to kotlin.

 ### The application uses the following: